 Ethical standards, along with our ideals of free will and responsibility, form three interlocking pillars of society.
 However, without ethical standards, there is no need for the other two.
 In other words, who needs free will if all behavior is of equal moral value?
 This suggests that ethical standards underlie a need to believe that the other two — free will and responsibility — are truly possible.

-Presumably, our instinctive sense of fairness stimulates the human mind to conceive of ethical standards, and then assign a cultural authority — an alpha male — to validate them.
-Here are some historically notable ‘alpha male’ authority figures: Aristotle, Plato, Moses, Jesus, Mohammad, Krishna, Buddha, Lao Tzu, and Confucius.
+Presumably, our instinctive sense of fairness stimulates the human mind to conceive of ethical standards, and then assign an alpha-male cultural authority to validate them.
+Here are some historically notable alpha-male authority figures: Aristotle, Plato, Moses, Jesus, Mohammad, Krishna, Buddha, Lao Tzu, and Confucius.

 Once we deem the ethical standards true, we have a strong emotional incentive to believe we, but especially others, have the free will to abide by them.
 The ideal of free will is essential for believing that the self can control moral or any other behavior.
 It also gives us a very effective rationale for judging other people’s behavior.

 In summary, our concept of, and belief in, free will could simply be a consequence of espousing ethical standards that arise out of an innate sense of fairness.
 Curiously, belief becomes a self-fulfilling prophecy of sorts.
 Our belief in free will promises fairness through the power of free will, and this makes our faith in free will unassailable.
 Not having free will becomes inconceivable.

 A case against free will

 We’ve seen what may bring about a belief in free will, but we have yet to address its existence.
 Alas, it is difficult to prove that something so intangible as free will exists, and impossible to prove that it doesn’t.
 While we can cast doubt on its existence, as we can for UFOs and Atlantis, in the end, it’s in the eye of the believer.